Teachers Morning Devotion

 After the close of the 2016-17 school year, Dr. Erdvig was called to serve at another Christian school.
 Pastor Larry Falco, beloved faculty member at SCS, accepted the SCS Board’s invitation to serve as Interim Superintendent for the 2017-18 school year as the search for a new superintendent began.
 He provided the spiritual and relational leadership that SCS needed in this season of transition.

-Smithtown Christian School has completed 40 years of Christian Education, and is heading into a new era of developing.
-Reverend Joel Maus became the Head of School in 2018, and is continuing the rich legacy and blessed future of Christian Education on Long Island.
+Smithtown Christian School has completed 40 years of Christian Education, and is heading into a new era of developing Christian leaders with a heart for God, a mind for Truth, and a passion to the change the world.
+Reverend Joel Maus was selected to be the Head of School in 2018, and is continuing the rich legacy and blessed future of Christian Education on Long Island.